A photo gallery of Cincinnati's play at the 2017 American Men's Golf Championship at the Innisbrook Golf & Spa Resort in Palm Harbor, Florida.

-A fixture within the men’s golf program for the past nine years, Doug Martin continues to elevate Cincinnati’s profile and reputation.
+A fixture within the men’s golf program for the past 10 years, Doug Martin continues to elevate Cincinnati’s profile and reputation.

-After joining the Bearcats as an assistant coach for the 2006-07 campaign, Martin has served as the program’s head coach for the last nine seasons (entering the 2015-16 academic year).
+After joining the Bearcats as an assistant coach for the 2006-07 campaign, Martin has served as the program’s head coach for the last 10 seasons (entering the 2016-17 academic year).
 Coupled with an ambitious vision and determined work ethic, Martin has parlayed the program’s recent fully-funded status into newfound growth.

-The Bearcats enjoyed a very competitive year in 2013-14, posting nine top-5 finishes while ranking as the nation’s most improved team.
+The Bearcats took a measurable step toward national recognition in 2013-14, posting nine top-5 finishes while ranking as the nation’s most improved team.
 By season’s end, the Bearcats rewrote the record books, recording the program’s best scoring average (291.06), posting the most birdies (505) in a season and achieving its best national ranking (93).
 UC also won its first team title since 2008 after claiming the Cleveland State Invitational during the fall season.
 UC ended the year by finishing sixth at the inaugural American Championship.

 Martin’s UC teams also enjoyed success as members of the BIG EAST Conference in his previous four seasons as head coach, recording a pair of top-6 finishes at the BIG EAST Championship.
 Three players posted top-10 finishes at the league championship and three players earned All-BIG EAST accolades.

 During the 2012-13 season, Martin helped guide David Tepe to medalist honors at the BIG EAST Conference Championship.
 Tepe received All-BIG EAST accolades and become the fourth Bearcat in school history to participate in the NCAA Championships.